0glabs/0g-doc/docs/intro.md

 ## The First Decentralized AI Operating System (dAIOS)

-Zero Gravity (0G) is a decentralized AI operating system that acts as the foundational layer for decentralized AI applications.
-It efficiently manages hardware resources such as storage and computation to handle the scale and complexity of AI workflows.
+**Zero Gravity (0G)** is the first decentralized AI [operating system](https://edu.gcfglobal.org/en/computerbasics/understanding-operating-systems/1/) that acts as the foundational layer for decentralized AI applications.
+It efficiently orchestrates efficient utilization of hardware resources such as storage and computation to handle the scale and complexity of AI workflows.

-As the blockchain explicitly designed for AI, 0G features an infinitely scalable data availability (DA) layer, modular storage system, and a flexible serving framework.
-As the only chain capable of managing vast volumes of data, 0G bridges the gap between Web2 and Web3, bringing previously impossible use cases to reality.
+Specifically designed for AI applications, 0G features the fastest, infinitely scalable data availability (DA) layer, cheapest decentralized storage system, and a novel flexible serving framework for inferences.
+Prior to 0G, resource intensive AI applications would only be feasible “off-chain” due to burdensome on-chain storage costs, low latency and throughput, and lack of builder friendly tooling.

+For the first time ever, 0G bridges this cost and efficiency gap between Web2 and Web3, empowering builders to confidently deploy AI applications on-chain with _improved_ performance.

 The 0G operating system has 4 key components:
-- 0G Storage: A distributed storage network optimized for massive data loads.
+- **0G Storage**: A distributed storage network optimized for massive data loads.
-- 0G DA: An infinitely scalable and programmable data availability layer designed for end-users.
+- **0G DA**: An infinitely scalable and programmable data availability layer designed for end-users.
-- 0G Serving: A versatile framework for data retrieval, AI inference, and model training.
+- **0G Serving**: A versatile framework for any serving needs, such as fast data retrieval, AI inference, and model training.
-- 0G Chain: The fastest, most modular blockchain, making on-chain gaming and AI a reality.
+- **0G Chain**: The fastest, most modular blockchain, making on-chain gaming and AI a reality.

 > What is decentralized storage?
 Decentralized storage distributes data across multiple network nodes rather than relying on a central server.
 This approach enhances data security, resilience, and accessibility by eliminating the single point of failure common in centralized systems.